In his book, Mitch says that just about everything on film of Jimi is awful!

 ROYAL ALBERT HALL 1969

-A pirate video has circulated, revealing as usual, a very sloppy montage, repeating the same crowd scenes over and over for exemple.
+A pirate video has circulated, revealing as usual, a very sloppy montage, repeating the same crowd scenes over and over for example.
 I don’t know what the directors or film editors were on, but it certainly wasn’t suited for film-making.
 For example during “Gettin’ My heart Back Together”, as Jimi sings “I’m gonna leave this town”, we are treated to extensive footage of the back of a car, as it takes Jimi…out of town.
 Creative stuff.
 The rest of the film features great footage of Jimi on top form at The Royal Albert Hall and by this time adopting his more static, studious approach to performing but he still lets loose at the end for the good of the occasion.

 I have been listening to this gig on the many releases that have appeared over the years and it was just awesome to finally see the film.
 At this stage the band were in such complete control of their music, taking it to such a high level that after their demise, Jimi would never again achieve the same balanced perfection in live performance.
 His playing is of a breathtaking precision and beauty, as you can hear on all those “Experience” soundtrack albums.
 Compared to his Monterey character, you can see how much Jimi’s attitude to live performance had changed over the years, and at times he seems almost embarrassed to be up there.
 We also see Traffic members Chris Wood and Dave Mason appear with Rocky Dzidzornu for the jam on “Room Full Of Mirrors”.
-At the climax guitar smashing, a riot practically ensues in the clamer for souvenir guitar parts, and as a result, the last image shows Jimi backstage evidently quite upset about all the mayhem.
+At the climax guitar smashing, a riot practically ensues when some fans invaded the stage to grab souvenir guitar parts, and as a result, the last image shows Jimi backstage evidently quite upset about all the mayhem.

 Soundtrack recordings were put out as early as 1971 and the audio rights have since been haphazardly leased to numerous budget labels, resulting in an over exploitation of these fine performances.